fullstack-storyteller/kinetic-clock-analog/README.md

 ## Note:
 Let the project run for sometime to see its full capability.

-## Refreshing the webpage will reinitialize the clock with system date time.
+## Refreshing the webpage will reinitialize the clock with system time.

 ## This was sort of a passion project.
 * I wanted to build a clock, then I thought why not build something kinetic.